stackabletech/issues/.github/ISSUE_TEMPLATE/advanced-issue.md

 <!--
 - Write a short sentence or abstract that can go into the release notes
-- This way it is also documented for anyone finding _just this_ epic later
+- This way it is also documented for anyone finding _just this_ issue later
-- This does not need to be filled out during refinement but can/should be added later before closing the epic -->
+- This does not need to be filled out during refinement but can/should be added later before closing the issue -->

 <!--